COVID & Climate: What’s Next for Cities?

 Report 3 | A Survey of North American City Climate Leaders: The Prospects for Climate Action in the COVID-19 Era

-In the third and final report, A Survey of North American City Climate Leaders: The Prospects for Climate Action in the COVID-19 Era, we present the results of a survey of 25 U.S. and Canadian city climate leaders, conducted in July and August 2020, to assess the current priority of city climate action in the context of the pandemic.
+In the third and final report, we present the results of a survey of 25 U.S. and Canadian city climate leaders, conducted in July and August 2020, to assess the current priority of city climate action in the context of the pandemic.
 Six key findings emerged on city climate action, including the outlook for the next 18 months.
 The BU Initiative on Cities also contributed to this report.